Diversity Leadership at Cornell

 The institutional leadership structure to support diversity consists of three leaders tapped to represent faculty, staff, and students, respectively, and are known as the Presidential Advisors on Diversity and Equity (PADE).
-The new leadership team is chaired by Vice Provost for Academic Affairs Avery August who will represent faculty.
-He is joined by Associate Vice President for Inclusion and Workforce Diversity Angela Winfield representing staff, and Dean of Students Vijay Pendakur representing undergraduate, graduate and professional students.
+The new leadership team is chaired by Vice Provost for Academic Affairs Avery August who represents faculty.
+He is joined by Associate Vice President of Inclusion and Belonging Sonia Rucker representing staff and Robert W. and Elizabeth C. Staley Dean of Students Marla Love representing undergraduate, graduate and professional students.
+Project Leader, Victoria White in the Office of the President works closely with the PADE to help progress the Belonging at Cornell framework.

 The charge of the Presidential Advisors on Diversity and Equity: